davidpots/playsongnotes/_lessons/321 - Betty by Taylor Swift.md

 <!-- <iframe width="560" height="315" src="https://www.youtube.com/embed/z5jSdu4hH5U" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe> -->

+{% include pdf-module.html has_patreon_url=page.patreon_lesson_url patreon_url=page.patreon_lesson_url song_name=page.song_title %}

-## Editor's notes
+## Video lesson

+I haven't made a video lesson for this song yet -- but here's a preview of the PDF I made.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/6BBD4pNVNcA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Hey friends -- here's the lyrics and chords to "Betty" from Taylor Swift's 2020 album "Folklore".
-Audio of me playing it can be heard here:
+## Audio of me playing it on guitar

+You can also hear me playing it on guitar in this audio clip:

 <audio controls>
   <source src="/audio/323_betty_playthrough.mp3" type="audio/mpeg">
 Your browser does not support the audio element.
 </audio>

-{% include pdf-module.html has_patreon_url=page.patreon_lesson_url patreon_url=page.patreon_lesson_url song_name=page.song_title %}

-## Video lesson

-I haven't made a video lesson yet -- let me know if you'd like me to make one!
-In the meantime, here's a preview of the PDF I made:

-<iframe width="560" height="315" src="https://www.youtube.com/embed/6BBD4pNVNcA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Lyrics and chords

+Here's the lyrics and chords to Betty, from Taylor Swift's 2020 album "Folklore".
+A print-friendly version can be found in the PDF linked further up this page.

     C         G/B            Am               G
     ...Betty, I won't make assumptions, about why you switched your